Diamonds are a man’s best friends, too!

-The Origo sounds fuller, calmer, more organic and relaxed and smoother than the no.3.
-At the same time it does not let go of the slightest amount of detailing or transparency compared to the already splendid no.3.
-If I were to point out any difference that may be an opinion divider then it would be the perceived speed difference between the two cables.
+The Origo sounds fuller, calmer, more organic and relaxed, and smoother than the no.3.
+At the same time, it does not let go of the slightest amount of detailing or transparency compared to the already splendid no.3.
+If I were to point out any difference that may be an opinion divider then it would be the perceived difference in pacing between the two cables.
 The no.3 sounds comparatively quite a bit leaner but it is also undeniably a highly enthusiastic cable whereas the Origo tends to be calmer and riper.
 It’s really much like young wine versus aged wine, both interesting, but for different reasons.

 Jorma Origo speaker cable